-Based on the most recent five year period, the populations of three species in Castlemaine Harbour are currently in highly unfavourable conservation status (>50% decline), three species are in moderate unfavourable condition (25-49% decline), one species is intermediate unfavourable condition (1-24% decline) and eight species are in favourable condition (stable or increasing) (Table 4.1).
-Over the longer term (13 years), only wigeon and red-throated diver are in highly unfavourable condition with ringed plover, mallard, cormorant and turnstone in intermediate or moderate unfavourable conditions.
+Based on the most recent five year period, the populations of three species in Castlemaine Harbour are currently in highly unfavourable conservation status (>50% decline), three species are in moderate unfavourable condition (25-49% decline), one species is intermediate unfavourable condition (1-24% decline) and eight species are in favourable condition (stable or increasing) (Table 5.1).
+Over the longer term (since baseline), only turnstone are in unfavourable condition with wigeon, pintail, ringed plover and cormorant in intermediate or moderate unfavourable conditions.